Dental Implants – Frisco, TX

 Who Dental Implants Can Help

-If you have just one missing tooth, you’ll receive a single dental implant to replace its root.
+If you have just one missing tooth, you’ll receive a single dental implant to replace its roots.
 Our team will provide you with a custom crown to replace the visible portion of the lost tooth.
+This is mounted with the help of an abutment, which is a small connector.
+Unlike a traditional bridge, this option doesn’t require the removal of healthy enamel surrounding the gap.
+Plus, a single dental implant lasts longer than other options.

 Missing Multiple Teeth